gamedevtech/git-get/README.md

 Installation (Windows)
 ======================
+This executable was only tested on OSX / Linux, i assume Win32 works.
 Download git-get.exe from this repo and move it to C:\Windows\
 ```
 https://github.com/gszauer/git-get/raw/master/git-get.exe
 ```
-The windows version is untested, i just assume it works.